M8 — Type metadata system

 1. Strict duck typing.
 Structural matching, but every declared field must be present and correctly typed.
 Excess properties are tolerated for now (matches TS semantics); future opt-in for “strict-no-extras” mode.

-2. Only interface for compound types.
+2. Use interface for object shapes.

 • No class (banned, was never needed for UI).